 07/29/2022 Burkina Faso (International Christian Concern)- Increased attacks from Islamic extremists have severely affected one Catholic diocese, Fada N’ Gourma, in Burkina Faso.
-The attacks have caused closures of several churches in the diocese and have left priests unable to minister to 95% of their parishioners.
+The attacks have caused the closures of several churches in the diocese and have left priests unable to minister to 95% of their parishioners.

 The national director of the Aid to the Church in Need (ACN), Dr. Caroline Hull, reported on the situation that the diocese faces.
-“ACN seeks to meet both the spiritual and material needs of those we support so we will be doing everything we can to help the suffering Christian communities in the diocese of Fada N’Gourma.
+“ACN seeks to meet both the spiritual and material needs of those we support, so we will be doing everything we can to help the suffering Christian communities in the diocese of Fada N’Gourma.
 Across all of Africa – particularly the Sahel region where Burkina Faso is – jihadism is growing and, with that, Christian persecution.
 Christians are murdered, people are abducted, women are raped and treated terribly.”

 For interviews, please contact email@example.com